nearit/Android-SDK/README.md

 ## Enable Push Notifications ##

-NearIt offers a default push reception and visualization.
+NearIt offers a default push notification reception and visualization.
 It shows a system notification with the notification message.
-When a user taps on a notification, it starts your app launcher and passes the intent with all the necessary information about the push, including the reaction bundle (the content to display) just like the region notifications.
+When a user taps on a notification, it starts your app launcher and passes the intent with all the necessary information about the push, including the reaction bundle (the content to display) just like the proximity-driven notifications.

 To enable push notification, set up a firebase project and follow the official instruction to integrate it into an app.
 [If you need help follow those steps](docs/firebase.md)
 Enter the cloud messaging firebase server key into the CMS.
 Push notification only work if a profile is created.
 We automatically create an anonymous profile for every user, but if you want to know more about profiles check [the user profilation section](docs/user-profilation.md).